The Anatomy of Sorrow

 GRIEF as RITUAL & reclamation

-We'll gather for three consecutive Tuesdays to radically reimagine your relationship with grief - exploring it as a lifelong companion rather than a problem to "fix," diving into how grief imprints on your nervous system and physical body, and moving from intellectual understanding into sacred witnessing.
+We'll gather for three consecutive Fridays to radically reimagine your relationship with grief - exploring it as a lifelong companion rather than a problem to "fix," diving into how grief imprints on your nervous system and physical body, and moving from intellectual understanding into sacred witnessing.

 Together we'll tour different grief models and discover where they fall short of real human experience, recognize your unique grief style without shame, and examine why our culture clings to linear constructs despite decades of research showing grief isn't linear.
 We'll explore different types of grief and learn about the physiological composition of sorrow, practice gentle somatic techniques, and learn to create personal grief rituals that honor grief as a portal to meaning, depth, and connection.